-Malabar Farm was home to Pulitzer Prize winner, Louis Bromfield and has been an historic landmark since 1939.
-Bromfield built his 32-room home, named the “Big House”, in the gentle rolling hills of the Pleasant Valley in Richland County, just south of Mansfield.
+Malabar Farm was home to Pulitzer Prize winner, Louis Bromfield and has been a historic landmark since 1939.
+Bromfield built his 32-room home, named the “Big House”, in the gently rolling hills of the Pleasant Valley in Richland County, just south of Mansfield.

 Malabar Farm State Park has long been a favorite destination for my family.
-My kids have grown up petting the miniature horse in the barn, feeding the hens in the chicken yard and attending the annual Maple Syrup Festival and Fall Heritage Days, festivals that draw visitors from all over the state of Ohio.
+My kids have grown up petting the miniature horse that used to be in the barn, feeding the hens in the chicken yard and attending the annual Maple Syrup Festival and Fall Heritage Days, festivals that draw visitors from all over the state of Ohio.

 15 Things to do with the Family at Malabar Farm State Park

-4. Go to a festival.
+2. Attend a festival.
 In addition to the popular Maple Syrup Festival and Heritage Days that I already mentioned, Malabar Farm is home to several more popular events.
 For a full list, visit their website.

-7. Tour the 32-room Big House.
+5. Tour the 32-room Big House.
 This is the home where Louis Bromfield penned some of his many books and where he welcomed Hollywood sweethearts, Lauren Bacall and Humphrey Bogart who wed at the base of his grand staircase.

-8. Go stargazing.
+6. Go stargazing.

-10. Go fishing.
+8. Go fishing.

-13. Visit the highest point on the farm at Mt.
+11. Visit the highest point on the farm at Mt.
 Jeez Overlook, which is especially scenic during the fall.

 Tips for Visiting Malabar Farm State Park